chinapedia/wikipedia.abstract.en/Page/Hudson's_Bay_Company.md

 19th century

-Hudson's_Bay_Company_express_canoe.jpg In 1821, the North West Company of Montreal and Hudson's Bay Company were forcibly merged by intervention of the British government to put an end to often-violent competition.
+In 1821, the North West Company of Montreal and Hudson's Bay Company were forcibly merged by intervention of the British government to put an end to often-violent competition.
 175 posts, 68 of them the HBC's, were reduced to 52 for efficiency and because many were redundant as a result of the rivalry and were inherently unprofitable.[46]
 Their combined territory was extended by a licence to the North-Western Territory, which reached to the Arctic Ocean in the north and, with the creation of the Columbia Department in the Pacific Northwest, to the Pacific Ocean in the west.
 The NWC's regional headquarters at Fort George (Fort Astoria) was relocated to Fort Vancouver on the north bank of the Columbia River; it became the HBC base of operations on the Pacific Slope.[47]

 Before the merger, the employees of the HBC, unlike those of the North West Company, did not participate in its profits.
 After the merger, with all operations under the management of Sir George Simpson (1826–60), the company had a corps of commissioned officers: 25 chief factors and 28 chief traders, who shared in the company's profits during the monopoly years.
 Its trade covered , and it had 1,500 contract employees.[48]

 The career progression for officers, together referred to as the Commissioned Gentlemen, was to enter the company as a fur trader.
 Typically, they were men who had the capital to invest in starting up their trading.
 They sought to be promoted to the rank of Chief Trader.
 A Chief Trader would be in charge of an individual post and was entitled to one share of the company's profits.
 Chief Factors sat in council with the Governors and were the heads of districts.
 They were entitled to two shares of the company's profits or losses.
 The average income of a Chief Trader was £360 and that of a Chief Factor was £720.
 [49]

-Hbc_post_Lake_Winnipeg.jpg, c.1884]]
+, c.1884]]

 Although the HBC maintained a monopoly on the fur trade during the early to mid-19th century, there was competition from James Sinclair and Andrew McDermot (Dermott), independent traders in the Red River Colony.
 They shipped furs by the Red River Trails to Norman Kittson a buyer in the United States.
 In addition, Americans controlled the Maritime fur trade on the Northwest Coast until the 1830s.[50]

 Throughout the 1820s and 1830s, the HBC controlled nearly all trading operations in the Pacific Northwest, based at the company headquarters at Fort Vancouver on the Columbia River.
 Although claims to the region were by agreement in abeyance, commercial operating rights were nominally shared by the United States and Britain through the Anglo-American Convention of 1818, but company policy, enforced via Chief Factor John McLoughlin of the company's Columbia District, was to discourage U.S. settlement of the territory.
 The company's effective monopoly on trade virtually forbade any settlement in the region.[51]
 It established Fort Boise in 1834 (in present-day southwestern Idaho) to compete with the American Fort Hall, to the east.
 In 1837, it purchased Fort Hall, also along the route of the Oregon Trail.
 The outpost director displayed the abandoned wagons of discouraged settlers to those seeking to move west along the trail.[52]

-Running_them_down.jpeg]]
+]]

 The company's stranglehold on the region was broken by the first successful large wagon train to reach Oregon in 1843, led by Marcus Whitman.
 In the years that followed, thousands of emigrants poured into the Willamette Valley of Oregon.
 In 1846, the United States acquired full authority south of the 49th parallel; the most settled areas of the Oregon Country were south of the Columbia River in what is now Oregon.
 McLoughlin, who had once turned away would-be settlers as company director, then welcomed them from his general store at Oregon City.
 He was later proclaimed the "Father of Oregon".
 The company retains no presence today in what is now the United States portion of the Pacific Northwest.

 During the 1820s and 1830s, HBC trappers were deeply involved in the early exploration and development of Northern California.
 Company trapping brigades were sent south from Fort Vancouver, along what became known as the Siskiyou Trail, into Northern California as far south as the San Francisco Bay Area, where the company operated a trading post at Yerba Buena (San Francisco).
 These trapping brigades in Northern California faced serious risks, and were often the first to explore relatively uncharted territory.
 They included the lesser known Peter Skene Ogden and Samuel Black.

-Coming_in_for_Christmas.jpg

 Between 1820 and 1870, the HBC issued its own paper money.
 The notes, denominated in pounds sterling, were printed in London and issued at the York Factory, Fort Garry and the Red River Colony.[53]
 For forty or so years beginning in 1870, the company employed paddle wheel steamships on the rivers of the prairies.